prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::

+### Parallel Execution

+`--build-block-parallel` flag on the beacon node will construct the consensus and execution portions of the beacon block in parallel to improve speed and efficiency.

 ## 3. Is Builder Configured?

 When a validator is proposing a block, the following is checked before attempting to use the Builder through the relay.